MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialinteractionmanager_sourcereleased.md

 # Windows.UI.Input.Spatial.SpatialInteractionManager.SourceReleased

 ## -description
-Occurs when a hand or controller has exited the pressed state.
+Occurs when a hand, spatial controller, or source of voice commands has exited a pressed state.

 ## -remarks
+Inspect the [PressKind](spatialinteractionsourceeventargs_presskind.md) to determine the nature of the release.

 ## -examples